lalashiwoya/ChatBot_Deisign_With_Langchain_Agent/README.md

 ## Configuration

-To customize the chatbot according to your needs, define your configurations in the `config.toml` file.
+To customize the chatbot according to your needs, define your configurations in the `config.toml` file and `tool_configs.toml` where you can define the name and descriptions of your tools.